 – Ella lost her voice gradually.

-> – The day after her 2nd month immunization, her breathing worsened (immunization can bring out underlying symptoms is what I was later informed of).
+– The day after her 2nd month immunization, her breathing worsened (immunization can bring out underlying symptoms).

->

-> -Ella’s lungs showed end-stage emphysema by the time she was 3 months old.
+-Ella’s lungs showed end-stage emphysema by the time she was 3 months old.

 – Ella’s left lung was wrapped over her heart.